Towering karst mountains, impossibly blue water, and some of the most gorgeous beaches in the world. This is my second home—Krabi, Thailand.

 Koh Jum is where you go to really get away from it all.

-Andaman Beach, the longest on the island, will give you sunsets over the Phi Phi cliffs like you’ve never seen a sunset before.
-This beach is one of the best beaches in Krabi for beach bumming galore.
+Andaman Beach, a long strech of sand on the island, will give you potentially private sunsets with the Phi Phi cliffs in the distance.
+This beach is one of the best beaches in Krabi for beach bumming.

 If you’re desperate to break your 9 to 5 grind and unplug almost completely, come to Koh Jum.

 How to get to this Krabi beach: You can easily book a boat from Ao Nang or Krabi Town to Koh Jum but you’ll want to make sure you stay out on this island, it’s not an island to visit on a day trip.
 People often come here before or after Koh Phi Phi since they are so close.

 Tip: There are no banks or ATMs on the island, so stock up on cash before you come.

 Koh Lanta is an island chain situated just off of Krabi’s coast.
 It’s known for the Mu Koh Lanta National Park, the jungle scenery, and of course, tons of jaw-dropping beaches.
 Stick to the island’s west side and you’ll find dozens of sandy spots, each more beautiful than the next.

 Of all the beaches in Koh Lanta, though, one sticks out as my very favorite.
 I really wanted to gatekeep this one so it doesn’t become the next hot spot before I can visit again, but here I am, spilling my secrets.
 With that said, people are finding out, so go go go and like, maybe don’t tell anyone else…

 Ao Nui is a relatively untouched bay in the very south that features a single shack selling beers, and that’s it.
 It’s a quiet getaway where you’ll pretty much have the beach to yourself.

 This is one of the best Krabi beaches because it’s not on the tourist radar, and it does take some effort to get here, but I can assure you it’s worth it.